byoseph3/temp_repo_cs3210/README.md

-# Lab0: Booting xv6
+# Lab0: Booting xv6 and Writing User-Space Programs

-The goal of this lab is to get your environment setup, and some familiarity gained with xv6, particularly the boot process (which you'll be modifying in lab 1), as well as to gain some familiarity with the tools we'll be using as a part of this course.
+The goal of this lab is to get your environment setup, and gain some familiarity with xv6, particularly the boot process (which you'll be modifying in lab 1), the tools we'll be using as a part of this course as well as how to write user-space processes.

-This is the only lab where you will submit answers to questions through Gradescope.
-All other labs will be autograded.

 ## Requirements